ansible-collections/amazon.aws/docs/docsite/rst/dev_guidelines.rst

 exceptions.
 Call this on your exception and it will report the error together with a traceback for use in Ansible verbose mode.

 You should use the AnsibleAWSModule for all new modules, unless not possible.
-If adding significant amounts of exception handling to existing modules, we recommend migrating the module to use AnsibleAWSModule (there are very few changes required to do this)

 .. code-block:: python